The Sapiens Approach to Behaviour Change

 Peters results & Reflections

-Already in month 1, Peter measured lower evening cortisol levels, a +10% in sleep efficiency and higher self-rated day-time energy levels.
+Already after month 1, Peter measured lower evening cortisol levels, +10% recovery during sleep hours and higher self-rated day-time energy levels.

 The Behavioral Science Behind the Sapiens Habit Change Approach